Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_AnalyzeWithPrebuiltModel.md

 - prebuilt-businessCard: extracts text and key information from English business cards.
 [Supported fields][businessCard_fields].
 - prebuilt-idDocument: extracts text and key information from US driver licenses and international passports.
 [Supported fields][idDocument_fields].
-- prebuilt-invoice: extracts text, selection marks, tables, key-value pairs, and key information from English invoices.
+- prebuilt-invoice: extracts text, selection marks, tables, key-value pairs, and key information from invoices.
 [Supported fields][invoice_fields].
 - prebuilt-receipt: extracts text and key information from English receipts.
 [Supported fields][receipt_fields].

 ## Use a prebuilt model to analyze a document from a URI